KarthikAbiram/Micron/README.md

 # Micron's Vision
-The vision of micron is to allow users to create applications made up of microservices that can easily invoke and call each other.
-This allows you to leverage the best of different programming languages, without being constrainted to a single programming language.
+- Enable easy exchange and swapping of microservices built with different programming languages easily.
+- Create a docker compose type system for service executables, instead of containers.
+- Provide tooling, libraries and batteries missing in default gRPC, like a client starting and stopping services.

-Micron aims to provide tooling, libraries and batteries to reduce the barrier of entry in creating microservices in different programming languages.
+- Reduce the barrier of entry in creating microservices in different programming languages.

 # Languages
 Currently supported languages: LabVIEW